DiSSCo/demo-processing-service/README.md

 ### Profiles
 `spring.profiles.active` This determines which profile the application will run with.
 There are two options:
 - `kafka` Which uses a kafka consumer on the queue
-- `web` Which runs a web application with REST endpoints
+- `web` Which runs a web application with REST endpoints, the create endpoint only expects one OpenDS per call

 ### Cordra parameters
 `cordra.username` This parameter needs to be the username of a user with sufficient authorization to create objects